esteinig/dartQC/workshop.md

 Let's get started by opening the command line or Terminal with `Ctrl` + `Alt` + `T`.

 GitHub is an excellent way for developers of programs, but also for users since you can very easily stay up-to-date with changes in a repository.
-This is best achieved with the command-line functionality of `git`, so we wil linstall it now with:
+This is best achieved with the command-line functionality of `git`, so we will install it now with:

 `sudo apt-get install git`

+Now, make sure you are in your home directory:

+`cd ~`

-Now, make sure you are in your home directory and clone this repository - this will download all files onto your local system:
+... and clone this repository - this will download all files onto your local system:

 `git clone https://github.com/esteinig/dartQC.git`